paulgb/svelte-vis/notes-scatter-interactive.md

 ## Code Structure

-All of our visualizations so far have been Svelte components, but for the first time we are composing a component out of other components:
+All of our visualizations so far have been Svelte components, but for the first time we are building a component out of other components:

 - `DimensionSelector.svelte` is a component that creates a drop-down box for selecting a quantitative dimension of the Iris dataset.
-- `Scatter.svelte` renders the actual scatterplot.
+- `Scatter.svelte` renders the resulting scatterplot.
 - `main.svelte` Is the main component, and wires together the value of two `DropdownSelector`s as inputs to a `Scatter` component.
 The data loading is also handled by the main component; the `Scatter` component receives the data as a property.

 ## Svelte Components